Yaohui-Huang/yaohui-huang.github.io/_news/announcement_2023-1.md

 related_posts: false
 ---

-One paper (coauthor) on heat load forecasting was accepted by Energy in 2023. :sparkles:
+One paper (coauthor) on heat load forecasting was accepted by Energy (JCR Q1) in 2023. :sparkles: